 - Zimmerman, p.
 8.

 - Tyack and James, p.
-517. Many teachers resented this intrusion into their professional autonomy.
+517. Many teachers resented this intrusion.
 One WCTU “compliance monitor” reported on teacher reaction.
-“None of [them] have taken very kindly to the new departure of being watched, questioned or advised by their constituents.”
+“None of [them] have taken very kindly to the new departure of being watched, questioned or advised.”
 (Zimmerman, p.
 20)

 At this point you know much more about the beginning of the temperance movement than most people!